unstoppabledomains/dev-docs/identity/guides/login-scopes.md

 After the user authenticates and proves their identity with CAPTCHA, the application will receive a `humanity_check_id`, which is a unique identifier for each user to serve as that user's "humanity check"

-See [Humanity Check for Login](/identity/overview/humanity-check.md) for more information on identity providers, humanity check, and plans for future releases.

 ## profile

 `optional: true`